Go Green Committee

 Cleaner, Greener Communities Phase 2 funds projects that implement the regional sustainability plans.
 In Cleaner, Greener Communities Phase 1, regional sustainability plans were prepared by consortia of municipalities in ten economic development regions.
 The plans outline strategies and projects that will reduce greenhouse gas emissions, improve energy efficiency and deploy renewable energy.
 They emphasize urban revitalization and “green” infrastructure, but tailor these strategies to regional and local needs.

 Together, Climate Smart Communities and Cleaner, Greener Communities are creating regional networks of community support to reduce greenhouse gas emissions across the state, lower costs to municipal taxpayers and increase activity in the new “green” sector of the economy.
 Read more about the program here: http://www.nyserda.ny.gov/Statewide-Initiatives/Cleaner-Greener-Communities.aspx

 Tree City USA

-The Town is working with the Go Green Committee and the Village on attempting to become Tree City USA desinees.
+The Town worked with the Go Green Committee and the Village on becoming Tree City USA desinees, and both communities were certified Tree City communities in 2021.
 The first item completed was an Arbor Day Proclamation, signed by the Town Supervisor in March 2021.
-The second item will be a Tree Care ordinance, designating the Go Green Committee as the Lake George Tree Board.
-The third item will be clarifying the expense of $2 GPD for tree care in the Town and Village for public/street/parks trees.
-It is assumed annual Arbor Day planting events will take place starting in 2021.
+The second item was a Tree Care ordinance, designating the Go Green Committee as the Lake George Tree Board.
+The third item was clarifying the expense of $2 GPD for tree care in the Town and Village for public/street/parks trees.
+Annual Arbor Day events will be planned for this program.